ZionInMatrix/CSVReadingAndWriting/README.md

 2. Program function:
 a. listing file on the screen
 b.
-Searching something
+Searching some data
-c. editing and record
+c. editing and recording
-d. exports to CSV
+d. exports to .csv file